Mini Hatch hatchback (2018 - ) review

 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 Small cars should be about style, fun, quality and practicality.
 The Mini hatch offers the first three traits in spades and is bursting with character and although it can't match some rivals for the latter, it’s still got buckets of charm and capability.
+We're not surprised it won the Most Fun Car to Drive award in the 2019 Auto Trader New Car Awards.

 - Iconic image